 Internet Censorship Course / Book Workshop

-Please evaluate the following content for moderation.
-Classify it as ALLOW or BLOCK based on these categories:
+Please evaluate the following content for toxicity, hate speech, threats, or harassment.
+Classify it as ALLOW or BLOCK and explain your reasoning.

 Content: [INSERT TEXT HERE]